devchallenges-io/curriculum/3-javascript/2-typescript/5-typescript-decorators.md

 ---
 seo:
-  title: "Mastering TypeScript Decorators: Enhance Your Classes & Methods"
+  title: "TypeScript Decorators: Enhance Your Classes & Methods"
   description: "Master TypeScript decorators to enhance classes, methods, properties, and parameters.
 Learn their syntax, usage, and advanced patterns."
 faqs:
   - What are TypeScript Decorators?